chrivand/Firepower_O365_Feed_Parser/README.md

 ---

-This is a sample script that parses the NEW O365 Web Service API (https://docs.microsoft.com/en-us/office365/enterprise/managing-office-365-endpoints#webservice) that Microsoft publishes with URL, IPv4 and IPv6 addresses.
-These addresses are used for the infrastructure of the Microsoft cloud applications (e.g. Office 365).
-The script will parse the NEW O365 Web Service API into 2 separate lists and use the FMC API's to upload them into 2 Group Objects.
+This is a sample script that parses the [NEW O365 Web Service API](https://docs.microsoft.com/en-us/office365/enterprise/managing-office-365-endpoints#webservice) that Microsoft publishes with URL, IPv4 and IPv6 addresses.
+These addresses are used for the infrastructure of the Microsoft cloud applications (e.g., Office 365).
+The script will parse the NEW O365 Web Service API into 2 separate lists and use the FMC API to upload them into 2 Group Objects.
 These Group Objects can be used in a Firepower trust/prefilter rule.
 By doing so the traffic is excluded from further inspection, to prevent latency issues with the Microsoft O365 applications.

-Please contact me if you have any questions or remarks.
+Please contact me, Christopher Van Der Made <chrivand@cisco.com>, if you have any questions or remarks.
 If you find any bugs, please report them to me, and I will correct them (or do a pull request).

 ## Features

-* Retrieving Wordlwide URLs and IPs from new O365 REST-based web service.
+* Retrieving Wordlwide URLs and IPs from new O365 REST-based web service;
 * Parsing these into 2 flat lists (URL and IP (mixed IPv4 and IPv6));
 * Creating right JSON format for FMC API PUT requests;
 * Uploading this JSON to FMC, overwriting the previous Group Object;